robotology/wb-toolbox/doc/Migration.md

 - wholeBodyStates;

 ### Required variables
-As explained in the [WBT_README](https://github.com/robotology/WB-Toolbox#Using the Toolbox), first of all the user should define the following variables:
+As explained in the [WB-Toolbox README](https://github.com/robotology/WB-Toolbox#Using the Toolbox), first of all the user should define the following variables:
 - WBT_modelName
 - WBT_wbiList
 - WBT_wbiFilename